MrThomasWagner/SpaceProbe/README.md

 Implemented as a web-based-application to get my hands dirty with Spring+Tomcat again and practice design patterns.
 Finds a path via the A* algorithm.

-Not guaranteed shortest path however, due to my imperfect hueristic (euclidean distance to the goal)

 ![Alt text](A_star_space_probe.png?raw=true "Optional Title")